atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 * If you're using the SQLite database and another user imports a large volume of data, labeling might slow down for other users on the server due to the database load.

 * If you want to upload a large volume of data (thousands of items), consider doing that at a time when people are not labeling or use a different database backend such as PostgreSQL or Redis.
-You can run Docker Compose from the root directory of Label Studio to use PostgreSQL: `docker-compose up -d`, or see [Sync data from cloud or database storage](storage).
+You can run Docker Compose from the root directory of Annotation Hub to use PostgreSQL: `docker-compose up -d`, or see [Sync data from cloud or database storage](storage).

 * If you are using a labeling schema that has many thousands of labels, consider using an [external taxonomy](/tags/taxonomy) instead.